Yu-Gi-Oh! The Movie: Pyramid of Light: Soundtrack

 Yu-Gi-Oh!
 The Movie Soundtrack feature various vocal artists (most notably The Black Eyed Peas, who contributed the song "For the People") from the English version.
-It was released on 10 August 2004, on RCA on Audio CD and Compact Cassette.
+It was released on August 10, 2004, on RCA on Audio CD and Compact Cassette.
 The score for the film was never released.

 Production

+In July 2003, it was announced Warner Bros. had acquired non Asian territory distribution rights to the then-untitled feature-length Yu-Gi-Oh! film, hoping to match prior success with the first three Pokémon films.

-The English-language version of the film retains most of the regional changes made to the TV show, like the use of different character names (for instance, the character known in Japan as "Anzu Mazaki" is named "Téa Gardner" in other markets).
-Unlike the regular series, the trading cards seen in the film actually look like their real-life counterparts; the English-language series would normally edit them to alter their appearance.
+The English-language release retains most of the regional changes made to the TV series, like the use of different character names (for instance, the character known in Japan as "Anzu Mazaki" is named "Téa Gardner" in other markets).
+Unlike the regular series, the trading cards seen in the film look like their real-life counterparts; the English-language series would normally edit them to alter their appearance.

-The version of the film released in Japan featured thirteen minutes of additional animation.
-It utilized the characters' original names, along with the original soundtrack and sound effects heard in the Japanese version of the television series.
-Also, a different ending theme is used in the Japanese version, being the song Fire by groove metal band BLAZE.
+The Japanese release features 13 minutes of additional animation, using the characters' original names, the original soundtrack and sound effects heard in the Japanese series.
+Also, a different ending theme is used, Fire by groove metal band BLAZE.

 Promotion

-Attendees of the premiere got two of four free Yu-Gi-Oh!
-Trading Card Game cards (Pyramid of Light, Sorcerer of Dark Magic, Watapon, and Blue-Eyes Shining Dragon) when filmgoers purchased tickets for the film.
+Attendees of the film got one of four free Yu-Gi-Oh!
+Trading Card Game cards (Pyramid of Light, Sorcerer of Dark Magic, Watapon, and Blue-Eyes Shining Dragon) when purchasing tickets for the film.